-Some of the earliest treatments will likely be drugs that are already approved for other conditions or have been tested on other viruses.
+Some of the earliest treatments will likely be drugs that are already approved for other conditions, or have been tested on other viruses.

 “Even though technological advances allow us to do certain things more quickly,” Lee told Healthline, “we still have to rely on social distancing, contact tracing, self-isolation, and other measures.”

+Lee says antivirals work better if you administer them sooner, “before the virus has a chance to multiply significantly.”
 And also before the virus has caused significant damage to the body, such as to the lungs or other tissues.